clash-lang/clash-compiler/clash-term/README.md

-# Inspection mechanism for optimizations in the CλaSH compiler
+# Inspection mechanism for optimizations in the Clash compiler

 Terminal-based interactive UI, where you replay the optimization performed by a previous run of the normalization phase.